-The air heaters may be installed as a balanced flue (type C) heater requiring both a combustion air inlet duct and a flue pipe or as a power vented heater (type B) (the combustion air is taken from the space where heater is installed), which requires only a flue pipe exhausting to outdoors.
+The air heaters may only be installed as a power vented heater (type B) (the combustion air is taken from the space where heater is installed), which requires only a flue pipe exhausting to outdoors.

 All products of combustion must be flued to outdoor atmosphere.